revieve/revieve-plugin-wkwebview-sample/README.md

 ## Getting Started

-Before you begin, make sure you have the following prerequisites:
+Before you begin, ensure you have the following prerequisites:

 - Xcode installed on your development machine.
 - An iOS device or simulator.